sparkfun/SparkFun_ADXL345_Arduino_Library/README.md

 Using this Arduino Library, you have the option of using either SPI or I2C to communicate with the ADXL345.

-It is farely reasonable to use and straight forward.
+It is fairly reasonable to use and straight forward.

 You will also be able to calibrate the ADXL345 whenever necessary as shown in the example.